stas-prokopiev/local_simple_database/README.rst

 One small example
 ----------------------

-Let's say you want to want store file with int variable with name int_times_I_ve_eaten.
+Let's say you want to store file with int variable with name int_times_I_ve_eaten.

-Then you should define handler of databases (E.G. at the top of your python program)
+Then using this package you can define handler of databases:

 .. code-block:: python

     from local_simple_database import class_local_simple_database
     DB = class_local_simple_database("folder_with_all_my_databases")

-and then just use everywhere in your code DB["int_times_I_ve_eaten"] like as it was usual dictionary.
+and then just use everywhere in your code **DB["int_times_I_ve_eaten"]** like if it was usual dictionary.

 .. code-block:: python

     DB["int_times_I_ve_eaten"] += 1  # To increase value in the file
     DB["int_times_I_ve_eaten"]  # To get current value from the file

-After running this code in the folder with path = "folder_with_all_my_databases" will be created file "folder_with_all_my_databases/int_times_I_ve_eaten.txt" where value of this database will be stored.
+After running this code in the folder with path = *"./folder_with_all_my_databases"*

+will be created file *"./folder_with_all_my_databases/int_times_I_ve_eaten.txt"* with value.

-As value is stored in a human-readable txt file you can always access it and even after a restart of the computer, it'll still be there.
+Value is stored in a human-readable txt file, so you can always access it.

-To get it, just use:
+To get it some time later, just use:

 .. code-block:: python